rcrowther/django-img/README.md

 If you only need different image sizes, then you only need to configure these.
 But if you want to pass some time with image-processing code, you can add extra filters to generate ''PuddingColour' and other filters.

+### Filter placement and registration
+Files of filter definitions can be placed in any app.
+Start a file called 'image_filters.py' and off you go.

+If you would prefer to gether all filters together in one place, define the settings to include,

+    Image : {
+            'MODULES': [
+                        "siteName",
+            ],
+    }

+Then put a file image_filters.py in the 'sitename' directory.
+If you do this, you should namespace the filters,

+    BlogPostLarge:
+        width : 256
+        height 256

 ### Filter declarations
 All builtin filter bases accept these attributes,